 With AEM, a production environment often consists of two different types of instances: an Author and a Publish instances.

 The Dispatcher is Adobe’s tool for both caching and/or load balancing.
 Further information can be found under the Dispatcher.

 FileVault provides your JCR repository with file system mapping and version control.
 It can be used to manage AEM development projects with full support for storing and versioning project code, content, configurations, and so on, in standard version control systems (for example, Subversion).

 See the FileVault tool documentation for detailed information.

 Your content is often subject to organizational processes, including steps such as approval and sign-off by various participants.
 These processes can be represented as workflows, defined and developed within AEM, then applied to the appropriate content pages or digital assets as required.

 The Workflow Engine is used to manage the implementation of your workflows, and their subsequent application to your content.

 Multi Site Manager (MSM) enables you to easily manage multiple web sites that share common content.
 MSM lets you define relations between the sites so that content changes in one site are automatically replicated in other sites.

 For example, web sites are often provided in multiple languages for international audiences.
-When the number of sites in the same language is low (three to five), a manual process for syncronizing content across sites is possible.
-However, as soon as the number of sites grows or when multiple languages are involved, it becomes more efficient to automate the process.
+When the number of sites in the same language is low (three to five), a manual process for synchronizing content across sites is possible.
+However, when the number of sites grows or when multiple languages are involved, it becomes more efficient to automate the process.